Janellx/BrutalForce/README.md

 - <b>Repeated Passwords</b>
 - <b>Randomness</b> <br>

-With this project, the user will be able to perceive how long, in seconds, and the amount of attempts it will need for the program to figure out the user's password.
+The program will only use the characters that the user inputted, for example, if the user inputs ' 1!3 ' the program will only use the digits and punctuation function!

 <h2>Languages and Utilities Used</h2>